Home>Christian Videos>Bible Stories>What Gospels Have The Sermon On The Mount

 The Gospel of Luke's portrayal of the Sermon on the Mount offers a distinct perspective on the teachings of Jesus, emphasizing themes of social justice, love, and inclusivity.
 This account enriches the overall understanding of Jesus' message and its implications for individuals and communities, contributing to the diverse tapestry of the New Testament's portrayal of the Sermon on the Mount.

-Read more: What Are The Four Gospels?
+Read more: What Do The Four Gospels Represent?

 The Gospel of Thomas